 Optimization: Miscellaneous settings, such as timestamp onscreen display, camera orientation (flipped, mirror), time synchronization, and so on.

-Event Detection: Set motion detection source (by the camera or by Surveillance Station), sensitivity (from 1 to 99, the higher, the more sensitive motion detection is) and threshold (from 1 to 99 as the size of the object that can trigger detection.)
+Event Detection: Set motion detection source (by the camera or by Surveillance Station), sensitivity (from 1 to 99, the higher, the more sensitive motion detection is), and threshold (from 1 to 99 as the size of the object that can trigger detection.)
 You can also change detection areas to ignore certain parts of the camera’s view.

-It’s important to note that the number of settings and their values changes depending on the camera.
+It’s important to note that the number of settings and their values change depending on the camera.
 In all, Surveillance Station has a lot of customization to fit anyone’s recording needs.
 And again, there are also even more available via the Application Center.

 Synology Surveillance Station: Excellent performance